-5.2 LIQUOR AGENCY HANDBOOK SUBJECT: PROHIBITED INDUCEMENTS AND BENEFITS interior decorating (e.g., painting, draperies, carpeting, i) decor), renovations or maintenance to a licensed premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee; ii) furniture, kitchen and bar equipment, or fixtures; (Amended Jul 2022) iii) refrigeration or dispensing equipment; (exceptions for dispensing equipment noted in 5.2.12 and tap handles in 5.2.14) (Amended Jul 2022) iv) (Deleted Jul 2022) v) other items considered essential to operating a licensed premises including building infrastructure and utilities.
-(Amended Jul 2022) 5.2.7 A liquor agency may provide interior signs displaying the agency's brand to licensees.
+- i) interior decorating (e.g., painting, draperies, carpeting, decor), renovations or maintenance to a licensed premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee; - ii) furniture, kitchen and bar equipment, or fixtures; (Amended Jul 2022) - iii) refrigeration or dispensing equipment; (exceptions for dispensing equipment noted in 5.2.12 and tap handles in 5.2.14) (Amended Jul 2022) - iV) (Deleted Jul 2022) - v) other items considered essential to operating a licensed premises including building infrastructure and utilities.

+(Amended Jul 2022)

+- 5.2.7 A liquor agency may provide interior signs displaying the agency's brand to licensees.
 However, an agency is not permitted to provide signs that display the licensee's business name or signs necessary for the operation of the business (e.g. entry/exit signs and bathroom signs).

-5.2.8 A liquor agency may offer a licensee tickets to sporting, cultural or entertainment events, with the following conditions: a) tickets must be for events not normally paid for by the licensee; and b) (Deleted Jul 2022) c) no season tickets may be provided.
-5.2.9 A liquor agency may pay for live entertainment at a licensee's
+- 5.2.8 A liquor agency may offer a licensee tickets to sporting, cultural or entertainment events, with the following conditions:

-- premises.
+- tickets must be for events not normally paid for by the licensee;

+and

+- b) (Deleted Jul 2022)

+- c) no season tickets may be provided.

+- 5.2.9 A liquor agency may pay for live entertainment at a licensee's premises.
 The agency shall pay for the entertainment directly, not through the licensee.
-(Added Jul 2022) - 5.2.10 (Deleted Dec 2020) - 5.2.11 Liquor agencies may provide a Class D Retail Liquor Store licensee with promotional refrigeration and racking that is portable and standalone.
-The following specifications regarding the equipment must be met: - Refrigerators: a) - i) a maximum size of 12 cubic feet; - a maximum of two refrigerators from one particular agency; ii)
+(Added Jul 2022)

+- 5.2.10 (Deleted Dec 2020)

+- 5.2.11 Liquor agencies may provide a Class D Retail Liquor Store licensee with promotional refrigeration and racking that is portable and standalone.
+The following specifications regarding the equipment must be met:

+- a) Refrigerators:

+- i) a maximum size of 12 cubic feet;

+- ii) a maximum of two refrigerators from one particular agency;